libxkbcommon 1.11.0

 libxkbcommon searches the following paths for XKB configuration files:

-1. $XDG_CONFIG_HOME/xkb/, or $HOME/.config/xkb/ if the $XDG_CONFIG_HOME environment variable is not defined
+1. $XDG_CONFIG_HOME/xkb/, or $HOME/.config/xkb/ if the $XDG_CONFIG_HOME environment variable is not defined.
+See the XDG Base Directory Specification for further details.

-A keymap created with xkb_keymap::xkb_keymap_new_from_names() will look up those paths in order until the required data is found.
+A keymap created with xkb_keymap::xkb_keymap_new_from_names2() will look up those paths in order until the required data is found.

 Note